philiphacks/typeform/README.md

 newest_entries = form.complete_entries(since: Time.now.to_i)
 ```

-For now, this returns the default format returned by the Typeform API.
-I have some thoughts on how they should structure their data and how they can conform with [Hypermedia APIs](http://en.wikipedia.org/wiki/Hypermedia), but the current implementation allows you to build your custom logic on top of the responses.
+For now, the wrapper returns the default format as returned by the Typeform Data API.
+I have some thoughts on how they should structure their data and how they can be build a [Hypermedia APIs](http://en.wikipedia.org/wiki/Hypermedia), but the current implementation allows you to build your custom logic on top of the responses (e.g. your pagination logic).

 ## Contributing